Who We Are

 A little about us…

-The Church of the Brethren has about 100,000 members in about 1,000 congregations in the United States and Puerto Rico; as many as a million people attending services at Ekklesiyar Yan’uwa a Nigeria (Church of the Brethren in Nigeria); and hundreds more in India, Brazil, the Dominican Republic, and Haiti.
+The Church of the Brethren has about 99,000 members in about 950 congregations in the United States and Puerto Rico; as many as a 500,000 people attending services at Ekklesiyar Yan’uwa a Nigeria (Church of the Brethren in Nigeria); and thousands more in India, Brazil, the Dominican Republic, Haiti, Venezuela, Spain, Congo, Rwanda and Uganda.

 In the New Testament, the word "brethren" describes a community of men and women who chose another way of living: the way of Jesus.
 The Church of the Brethren, begun three centuries ago in Germany, still draws people who want to continue Jesus' work of faithfulness and loving service.